billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

    movl  BEGINNINGADDRESS(,%INDEXREGISTER,WORDSIZE)

-In our case ``data_items`` was our beginning address, FIXMEAMPedi; was our index register, and 4 was our word size.
+In our case ``data_items`` was our beginning address, %edi; was our index register, and 4 was our word size.
 This topic is discussed further in `Addressing Modes <#movaddrmodes>`__.

-If you look at the numbers in ``data_items``, you will see that the number 3 is now in FIXMEAMPeax;.
-If FIXMEAMPedi; was set to 1, the number 67 would be in FIXMEAMPeax;, and if it was set to 2, the number 34 would be in FIXMEAMPeax;, and so forth.
+If you look at the numbers in ``data_items``, you will see that the number 3 is now in %eax;.
+If %edi; was set to 1, the number 67 would be in %eax;, and if it was set to 2, the number 34 would be in %eax;, and so forth.
 Very strange things would happen if we used a number other than 4 as the size of our storage locations.
 [10]_ The way you write this is very awkward, but if you know what each piece does, it's not too difficult.
 For more information about